AviatrixSystems/Docs/HowTos/CloudN_workflow.rst

 	- Find the security group which is associated with Aviatrix Controller

-	- Configure inbound rule to allow TCP 443 from public IP address of the router of CloudN's MGMT interface
+	- Configure inbound rule to allow TCP 443 from public IP address provided by the ISP where CloudN's management interface egresses to Internet.

 	.. important::

-		Please apply a static public IP address for the router of CloudN's MGMT interface.
+		This public IP address needs to be static.

-Step 2.2.
-Login CloudN GUI
+Step 2.2 Login CloudN GUI
 --------------------------

 	- Open a browser